connormeaton/connormeaton.github.io/_posts/2021-01-20-where-is-nuance-going.md

 Despite my trivial crusade for nuance, I rarely meet others in real life who are willing to understand both sides.
 I often fail at this task myself and fall into emotionally triggered one-sidedness.
 I’m pretty sure several powerful forces prevent us from realizing nuance.
 Some of these forces may include:

 -	poor vagal tone
+-	the natural human tendency to be a part of a group as social animals
--	a prerequisite puritanical conformity of beliefs for group membership
+-	a puritanical conformity of beliefs as a prerequisite for group membership
 -	the construction of identity from groups
 -	the prevailing assumption that one or more of your protected classes dictates the way you do or should think
 -	the looming threat of social media shaming